Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Simulating a population of compact binaries with StarTrack

-For a simulated population of compact binaries, the intrinsic parameters, such as the masses $m_1$ and $m_2$ of the two components, the eccentricity $e$, the delay $t_d$ are selected using the binary evolution code {\tt StarTrack}.
-The masses of the compact objects are determined by the masses of the two progenitors and by mass loss and mass exchange during the common envelope phase (CE), when the most massive star, already a neutron star or a black hole accretes mass from its companion, a red giant.
-The delay is the sum of the evolution time between the birth of the two massive progenitors and the formation of the compact binary ($t_{evol}$), and the merging time, or the time it takes for the two stars to coalesce through the emission of GWs ($t_{mr}$) \citep{1963PhRv..131..435P}.
+The parameters that characterize the simulated compact binary systems were generated using the binary evolution code {\tt StarTrack}.
+They include the masses of the two components $M_1$ and $M_2$, the time delay, $t_d$, and the eccentricity of the orbit $e$.
+The masses of the compact objects are determined by the masses of the two progenitors and by mass loss and mass exchange during the common-envelope phase (CE), when the most massive star, already a neutron star or a black hole, accretes mass from its companion, a red giant.
+The delay is the sum of the evolution time between the birth of the two massive progenitors and the formation of the compact binary ($t_{evol}$), and the merging time, or the time it takes for the two stars to coalesce through the emission of GWs ($t_{mr}$) \citep{1963PhRv..131..435P},